marshfolx/digital-clock-ABT/readme.md

 And what is that **aaz** stuff ?
-That is a thin wrap library which hides mosly all special register operaions behind inline functions with zero overhead, to cure the pain of my human memory and enhance the readiability, I hope.
+That is a thin wrap library which hides mostly all special register operations behind inline functions with zero overhead, to cure the pain of my human memory and enhance the readability, I hope.